Hopf-algebraic structures on mixed graphs

 \subsection{Invertible characters}

 Let us fix a non unitary, commutative and cocommutative bialgebra $(V,\cdot,\delta_V)$.
 The product of the dual algebra is denoted by $\star_V$; its unit is the counit $\epsilon_V$.
-Let us now study the monoid of characters of $(\calF_V[\bfG],m,\delta)$, which product is denoted by $\star$, and in particular let us look for its invertible.
+Let us now study the monoid of characters of $(\calF_V[\bfG],m,\delta)$, whose product is denoted by $\star$, and in particular let us look for the group of its invertible elements.
 We shall use the following lemma:

 \begin{lemma} Let $(B,m,\delta)$ be a graded bialgebra.
 In particular, its homogeneous component of degree $0$ is a subbialgebra.
 Let $\lambda$ be a character of $B$.
-Then $\lambda$ is an invertible character of $B$ if, and only if, its restriction $B_0$ to $B_0$ is invertible in the algebra $B_0^*$.
-In the particular case where $B_0$ is generated by a family $(x_i)_{i\in I}$ if group-like elements, $\lambda$ is an invertible character if, and only if, $\lambda(x_i)\neq 0$ for any $i\in I$. \end{lemma}
+Then $\lambda$ is an invertible character of $B$ if, and only if, its restriction $\lambda_0$ to $B_0$ is invertible in the algebra $B_0^*$.
+In the particular case where $B_0$ is generated by a family $(x_i)_{i\in I}$ of group-like elements, $\lambda$ is an invertible character if, and only if, $\lambda(x_i)\neq 0$ for any $i\in I$. \end{lemma}

 \begin{proof} We shall denote by $\pi_k$ the canonical projection on $B_k$ for any $k\in \N$.
 We put